marcduiker/marcduiker.github.io/_posts/2019-09-05-my-learnings-from-running-the-azure-functions-updates-twitterbot-for-half-a-year.md

 ### Cost breakdown

-When we look at the accumulated costs of the resource group since its inception, it's clear the costs are extremely low, only 1.22 Euro from Jan-Aug 2019.
+When we look at the accumulated costs of the resource group since its inception, it's clear the costs are extremely low, only 1.22 Euro from Feb-Aug 2019.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2019/09/05/cost-analysis.png" alt="Cost analysis">